 - 2.2 The Core Strategy establishes the scale and distribution of housing development up to 2027.
-There are mechanisms in place to ensure that if the targets are not being met the Council can review the approach, and there is a commitment for the housing requirement to be reviewed in 2016 in co-operation with neighbouring authorities. - 2.3 The overall approach is that the housing target for the Borough can be met in existing urban areas and other suitable locations, such as previously developed land in the Green Belt in line with the requirements of the NPPF and within settlement envelopes.
+There are mechanisms in place to ensure that if the targets are not being met the Council can review the approach. - 2.3 The overall approach is that the housing target for the Borough can be met in existing urban areas and other suitable locations, such as previously developed land in the Green Belt in line with the requirements of the NPPF and within settlement envelopes.
 An Area Action Plan (AAP) has been adopted for the Elstree Way Corridor in Borehamwood.
 This is an area earmarked in the Core Strategy for residential-led redevelopment, resulting in a substantial contribution to the housing target over the plan period.